-Each substation shall require a Disability Access Certificate (DAC) from the Local Authority in accordance with the Building Control Regulations, SI 351 of 2009.
+Substation buildings may require a Disability Access Certificate (DAC) from the Local Authority in accordance with the Building Control Regulations, SI 351 of 2009.
 However, given the proposed use of the developments, the Customer may request and be granted a dispensation from Part M, Access and Use, of the Building Regulations from the relevant Local Authority.
-The Customer shall submit confirmation of the grant of a Part M dispensation to EirGrid before commencement of detail design.
+The Customer shall submit confirmation of the grant of a Part M dispensation to EirGrid before commencement of detailed design.